Get Your Custom Quote

 Cell Culture Supernatant ≥ 10–50 mL Dependent on cell density and culture conditions

 The authors isolated EVs from human Alzheimer's disease (AD) brain tissue and applied quantitative proteomics to compare AD vs control EV protein cargo.
-Their analysis identified disease-associated proteomic alterations in brain-derived EVs and used machine-learning approaches to prioritize candidate markers, demonstrating the translational value of tissue-derived EV proteomics.
+Their analysis identified disease-associated proteomic alterations in brain-derived EVs and used machine-learning approaches to prioritize candidate markers.

 Proteomics analysis by hierarchical cluster and gene ontology.